 - High-demand for graduates who complete advanced work.

 - Biology faculty with an extensive record of research products that lead nationally recognized research programs related to biodiversity, ecology, and evolution.

 - Biology Tutoring Center that is open and availabe to all students on weekdays in the Robert H. Wick Science Building

-- Smart classrooms, technology-enhanced lecture halls and advanced laboratories in the updated Robert H. Wick Science Building.
+- Smart classrooms, technology-enhanced lecture halls, advanced laboratories and cutting-edge research laboratories in Wick Science Building.

 University Facts & Stats